-Designated as the official Regional Economic Development Organization by the Commonwealth of Massachusetts, 1Berkshire creates an innovative approach to traditional economic development through projects that leverage the considerable strengths of existing organizations – the Berkshire Chamber of Commerce, Berkshire Creative, and Berkshire Visitors Bureau.
-As the regional economic development authority, 1Berkshire focuses on business retention, branding the Berkshires to attract new businesses, and creating new workforce development initiatives.
+Designated as the official Regional Economic Development Organization by the Commonwealth of Massachusetts, 1Berkshire creates an innovative approach to traditional economic development through projects that leverage the considerable strengths of existing organizations – the Berkshire Chamber of Commerce, and the Berkshire Visitors Bureau.
+As the regional economic development authority, 1Berkshire focuses on both business development and marketing the Berkshires to attract new businesses, residents, and entrepreneurs.
 It also serves the county as a unified voice for regional advocacy and as a single point of entry for business assistance

 - The Berkshire Chamber of Commerce (the Chamber), formed in 2001 by the merger of the former Northern Berkshire Chamber of Commerce (established circa 1890) and the Chamber of Commerce of the Berkshires (founded in 1911) is charged with leading and advancing economic development and supporting the civic and social welfare of Berkshire County through the advocacy and support of its members, and the Berkshire Community.

 - The Berkshire Creative Economy Council (Berkshire Creative) formed in 2007 to advance creativity to strengthen economic success and quality of life in the Berkshires.
 Berkshire Creative formally disbanded in 2015 as they merged operations with 1Berkshire.